Impact of Cisplatin-induced Hearing Loss on Health-related Quality of Life: A Prospective Cohort Study

 Title of the project

-Cisplatin is a highly effective and widely used chemotherapeutic drug for treatment of solid tumours.
-It is also associated with a high incidence of ototoxic hearing loss which affects up to 75% or more of patients who receive the drug.
+Cisplatin is a highly effective and widely used chemotherapeutic drug for the treatment of solid tumours.
+It is also associated with a high incidence of hearing loss which affects up to 75% or more of patients who receive the drug.
 In most developing countries such as South Africa patients who develop cisplatin-induced ototoxicity following cisplatin chemotherapy do not get the necessary audiological intervention and this is likely to have a negative impact on their health-related quality of life (HRQoL).
-The aim of this study therefore is to determine the impact of cisplatininduced hearing loss on the patients’ HRQoL and explore audiological rehabilitation needs of patients who develop hearing loss following treatment with cisplatin.
+We aimed to determine the impact of cisplatin-induced hearing loss on the patients’ HRQoL and explore audiological rehabilitation needs of patients who develop hearing loss following treatment with cisplatin.